Balaam And His Donkey: Lessons From The Story

 Reply

-• Thank you Joey for your question.
-It is a subject many wonder about because Balaam as a character is an enigma.
+• It is a subject many wonder about Joey because Balaam as a character is an enigma.
 At some point he appears to be obedient to God.
 He certainly could hear the voice of the Lord, yet he is referred to as a ‘seer’ not man of God or priest of God.
 He is one who claims not to regard riches yet is moved in his heart when offered wealth.
 He obeys God and delivers the right utterances yet afterward he connived with King Balak to entice Israel to sin.
 This is what Christ means when he says “Lukewarm” “Neither hot nor cold”.
 In the Book of Revelation the Lord makes it clear what we should think of Balaam: He says, to the Church in Pergamum, “You have there those who hold the doctrine of Balaam, who taught Balak to put a stumbling block before the children of Israel, to eat things sacrificed to idols, and to commit sexual immorality” (Revelation 2:14).
 Balaam was killed alongside the Moabites whom he used to make Israel turn from God (Joshua 13:22).

 Reply